 - Water: Quince does not have a lot of juice inside it so you need to add water for the ruby syrup that will swim along your jammed quince.

 - Lemon Juice: Like apples and pears, quince oxidizes and starts turning brown when it is cut and exposed to oxygen.
 Lemon juice also helps quince’s color component, anthocyanins, to develop its beautiful red color.
-Learn more about quince’s chemistry here.

 Recipe Step-by-Step Instructions

-3. Place pot over medium-high heat and bring to a boil.
-Cover lid with a towel, to catch steam, and reduce heat to low and simmer until quince changes color, from light pink to dark red.
+- Simmer.
+Once boiled, cover lid with a towel, to catch steam, and reduce heat to low and simmer until quince changes color, from light pink to dark red.
 This takes about 2 hours.
 Stir every 30 minutes to keep from burning.
 If low on water, stir in more as needed.

-4. When fruit is fork tender and ruby red in color, remove from heat and allow to cool to room temperature.
+- The more jam you are making, the longer it will take the change color.
+When fruit is fork tender and ruby red in color, remove from heat and allow to cool to room temperature.

-5. Store in an airtight container in the refrigerator.
+- Transfer to jars.
+Store in an airtight container in the refrigerator.
 Or, if you are canning your jam, click here for hot water canning instructions.

 Expert Tips and Recipe FAQS